x-JOC/laravel-one-time-passwords/docs/avanced-usage/using-your-own-model.md

 return [
     // ...
     'models' => [
-        // The model used to store passkeys
-        'model' => App\Models\CustomOneTimePassword::class,
+        // The model used to store one-time passwords 'model' => App\Models\CustomOneTimePassword::class,
     ],
 ];